kyma-project/rafter/cmd/manager/README.md

 ## Usage

 Read how to run and use the controller manager.

-### Run a local version
+### Run from sources

-To run the controller manager outside the cluster, use this command:
+To run the controller manager from sources, use this command:

 ```bash
 GO111MODULE=on make run